ARMmbed/mbed-os-5-docs/docs/cont/adding_exporters.md

 # Adding exporters

 This is a guide for adding exporters to the mbed-os tools.
-It covers the structure of the export subsystem and the individual exporter.
+First, This document describes what an exporter is and what rules it follows.
+Then, it covers the structure of the export subsystem and the individual exporter.
+Finally, this document gives some implementation suggestions.

 <span class="notes">**Note:** All paths are relative to [https://github.com/ARMmbed/mbed-os/](https://github.com/ARMmbed/mbed-os/).</span>

+## What is an exporter

+An exporter is a python plugin to the mbed OS tools that convert a project using mbed CLI into one specialized for a particular IDE.
+For the best user experience, an exporter should:
+ - Take input from the resource scan.
+ - Use the flags in the build profiles.
+ - Have a single template file for each file type they produce.
+For example, an eclipse CDT project would have one template for `.project` files and one for `.cproject` files.
+ - Not call mbed CLI.
+It is possible to export from the website, which will not include mbed CLI in the resulting zip.

 ## Export subsystem structure